Computer-Automation-Engineering/cluster-hat-automation/CLUSTERHAT.md

   - You can also drop in a wpa_supplicant.conf file to handle all your wifi needs for the host cluster.
 Now that I think about it, if you are using Raspberry Pi Zero Ws you can do that as well for all nodes.

 - Plug in your micro sd cards and start up that bad boy.
 Its time to play!

+## GOTCHAS
+- My usb cable for the cluster had was charge only and not data.
+You need a working data usb cable.
+This is how the network card is introduced on each pi zero!
+- All zeros do not default to ON.
+You have to turn them on in clusterctrl or change the default behaviour.
+- Only raspberry pi version2s use 64bit images.
+The original zeros require the 32bit images.
+- OUI for the original zeros is not based on raspberry pis because they do not have their own network card.